A numerically stable communication-avoiding s-step GMRES algorithm: Background on s -step GMRES

 with $\mathcal{Q} = [\,Q^{(1)}\,|\,Q^{(2)}\,|\, \dots \,|\,Q^{(p)}\,] \in \mathbb{R}^{N \times M}$ having the same block structure as $\mathcal{V}$ and $R\in\mathbb{R}^{M \times M}$.
 In this work, we focus on the \textit{loss of orthogonality} (LOO) error defined by

 as a measure of stability for QR factorization.
 Typically, block QR consists of two stages in each block iteration.
-Each block $\mathcal{V}^{(i)}$ first needs to be \textit{inter-orthogonalized} with respect to orthogonal bases generated from previous iterations ($Q^{(1)}$ to $Q^{(i-1)}$), then \textit{intra-orthogonalized} to ensure orthogonality among all the vectors within the same block.
+Each block $\mathcal{V}^{(i)}$ first needs to be \textit{inter-orthogonalized} with respect to orthogonal bases generated from previous blocks ($Q^{(1)}$ to $Q^{(i-1)}$), then \textit{intra-orthogonalized} to ensure orthogonality among vectors within the same block.

 The current state-of-the-art communication-avoiding $s$-step GMRES focuses on block classical Gram-Schmidt with reorthogonalization (BCGS2) for inter-ortho\-go\-na\-li\-zation and Cholesky QR (CholQR\footnote{Due to re-orthogonalization in inter-orthogonalization, CholQR is applied twice in total.
 However, we use the abbreviation CholQR instead of CholQR2 as each instance of intra-orthogonalization involves applying CholQR only once.
-We reserve the term CholQR2 for referring to applying CholQR twice \textit{within} one instance of intra-ortho\-go\-na\-li\-zation.}) for intra-orthogonalization (\cref{alg:BlockQR}).
+We reserve the term CholQR2 for referring to applying CholQR twice \textit{within} one instance of intra-ortho\-go\-na\-li\-zation.}) for intra-orthogonalization (\Cref{alg:BlockQR}).
 Block orthogonalization routines often utilize cache-friendly BLAS-3 kernels to minimize data movement among memory hierarchies~\cite{golub2013matrix}.
 In a distributed-memory setting, BCGS and CholQR only cost one global synchronization each in one block iteration.
 However, a re-orthogonalization step is often necessary to reduce the LOO error~\cite{barlow2013reorthogonalized,yamamoto2015roundoff}, doubling the cost of internode communication to four global synchronizations per block iteration.
-In~\cite{yamazaki2020low} a low-synchronization variant of BCGS2 with CholQR has been proposed that uses one global reduction per $s$ vector.
+In~\cite{yamazaki2020low} a low-synchronization variant of BCGS2 with CholQR has been proposed that uses one global reduction per $s$ vectors.

 The reduction in communication cost of block QR methods has made them attractive for large-scale problems.
 However, for most block QR methods, formal proofs of their stability properties remain elusive.
 We refer the reader to~\cite{carson2022block} for a recent survey on the stability properties of common block QR methods based on Gram-Schmidt algorithms.
 The numerical experiments therein (e.g., Figs.\ 5 and 6) demonstrated that even the current state of the art is not unconditionally stable for handling arbitrary step sizes with finite precision.
 In this work, we focus primarily on the stability analysis of the original BCGS2 with the CholQR algorithm.
 The stability analysis of low-synchronization variants is left for future work.